palc/bioattribution/README.md

 Replace `<DATABASE_NAME>` with the name of your scheme, which defaults to `bioatt`.

+In order to install the LabKey module, move the `datatools` directory to the `externalModules` folder of your labkey installation.
+For example, if LabKey is installed at `/usr/local/labkey`, `datatools` would be located at `/usr/local/labkey/externalModules/labkey`.

 ©2015 The MITRE Corporation.
 ALL RIGHTS RESERVED.
 Approved for Public Release; Distribution Unlimited.
 Case Number 15-0792.